 We will be constantly keeping the situation under review and are doing our best to reopen the Centre as soon as it is deemed safe to do so.

-During this period, it is critical that we continue to support our staff; SC&AA’s members and volunteers; the performing artists; and our creative partners.
+During this period, it is critical that we still continue to support our staff; SC&AA’s members and volunteers; the performing artists; and our creative partners.
 As a self-financing commercial charity it is critical that we act with probity during what is going to be a difficult period for ourselves and other similar Arts venues.

 As you will appreciate, events are largely beyond the control of SC&AA but we will keep our members and our audience informed of any decisions that are made in the days and weeks ahead.
 Please check our website for the most up-to-date information.

 Many thanks for your understanding and your past and future support.
-We very much appreciate your patience in this unprecedented situation and, like you, hope that the Centre will surivive and be a healthier and more robust institution as a result.
+We very much appreciate your patience in this unprecedented situation and, like you, hope that the Centre will survive and be a healthier and more robust institution as a result.